sobolevn/sobolevn.github.io/_posts/2019-03-10-enforcing-srp.md

 ## Separating logic and dependencies

 Before we start discussing callable objects, we need to discuss objects and OOP in general keeping SRP in mind.
 I see a major problem in OOP just inside its main idea: "Let's combine **data and behavior** together".
-For me, it is a clear violation of SRP, because objects by design do two things at once: they contain state **and** have some attached behavior.
+For me, it is a clear violation of SRP, because objects by design do two things at once: they contain their state **and** have perform some attached behavior.
 Of course, we will eliminate this flaw with callable objects.

 Callable objects look like regular objects with two public methods: `__init__` and `__call__`.
 And they follow specific rules that make them unique: